devonorourke/mysosoup/docs/database_construction.md

 rm derep.seqid.tmp
 ```

-I'm unclear exactly why there was a small discrepency between the number of records in the fasta and that in the taxonomy mapping file (six additional records in the tax map); these were identified and removed after manual inspection revealed their extra sub-species information was redundant:
+I'm unclear exactly why there was a small discrepancy between the number of records in the fasta and that in the taxonomy mapping file (six additional records in the tax map); these were identified and removed after manual inspection revealed their extra sub-species information was redundant:
 ```
 ## what's missing?
 comm -23 <(sort taxmap.headers) <(sort fasta.headers) > extraTaxMap_data.txt